This is an Insight article, written by a selected partner as part of GCR's co-published content. Read more on Insight

 The Competition Act seeks to ensure fair competition in India through the CCI.
 The CCI has the authority to inquire on its own motion, on information or on a reference made by the central government, the state government or statutory authorities, or upon receiving a complaint.
 The CCI also has the power to investigate agreements, combinations or abuse of dominant position outside India that have an appreciable adverse effect on competition in India.

-If, after an inquiry, the CCI finds that the provisions of the Competition Act are being contravened, it may direct that the agreement or abuse of dominant position or combination should not be given effect, or should be discontinued, or it may impose penalties, direct an amendment to an agreement or combination, or make recommendations to the central government.
+If, after an inquiry, the CCI finds that the provisions of the Competition Act are being contravened, it may direct the enterprise to stop abusing its dominant position or the agreement or combination should not be given effect, or should be discontinued, or it may impose penalties, direct an amendment to an agreement or combination, or make recommendations to the central government.

 The Competition Act provides for imposition of hefty penalties in cases of contraventions.
 If, after inquiry, the CCI is of the opinion that any enterprise has abused its dominant position, or that any agreement is an anti-competitive agreement within the meaning of the Competition Act, it may, inter alia, impose a penalty of up to 10 per cent of the average turnover for the past three financial years.
-Recently, the CCI imposed a penalty of 555 million rupees on the National Stock Exchange and 630 billion rupees on DLF Limited after concluding that there has been an abuse of dominant position by these two enterprises.
 In cases of cartels, the CCI may impose on each member a penalty of up to three times its profit for each year of the duration of the cartel.
-The CCI imposed a nominal penalty of 100,000 rupees each on 27 film producers after concluding that the producers had formed a cartel that was in contravention of provisions relating to anticompetitive agreements under the
+Recently, the CCI, vide its order dated 20 June 2012, imposed a penalty of about 63 billion rupees on 11 cement manufacturers of the Cement Manufacture’s Association (CMA) for indulging in anti-competitive practices and forming a cartel.
+In another order dated 23 April 2012, the CCI imposed a combined penalty of 3.17 billion rupees on United Phosphorus Limited, Excel Crop Care Limited and Sandhya Organic Chemicals Private Limited for indulging in collusive bidding in tenders and for collectively refraining from bidding in a tender floated by Food Corporation of India.

-CAT is also looking into matters that were transferred to it from the MRTP Commission, which was set up under the Monopolies and Restrictive Trade Practices Act 1969 (the MRTP Act).
+The COMPAT is also looking into matters that were transferred to it from the Monopolies and Restrictive Trade Practices Commission (the MRTP Commission) , which was set up under the Monopolies and Restrictive Trade Practices Act 1969 (the MRTP Act).
 The president of India promulgated the Competition (Amendment) Ordinance 2009, with effect from 14 October 2009.
-The Ordinance has amended section 66 of the Competition Act, which provided for the Monopolies and Restrictive Trade Practices Commission (the MRTP Commission) to exercise jurisdiction for a period of two years in respect of cases or proceedings filed before the commencement of the Competition Act.
+The Ordinance has amended section 66 of the Competition Act, which provided for the MRTP Commission to exercise jurisdiction for a period of two years in respect of cases or proceedings filed before the commencement of the Competition Act.
 The MRTP Commission was established under the MRTP Act, which was the first substantive legislation in India aimed at regulating free and unfettered trade.
-With effect from 14 October 2009, all cases pending before the MRTP Commission stand transferred to CAT.
-The ordinance was subsequently adopted as Competition (Amendment) Act 2009.
+With effect from 14 October 2009, all cases pending before the MRTP Commission stand transferred to COMPAT.
+The ordinance was subsequently adopted as the Competition (Amendment) Act 2009.

 The Companies Act